How Young Adults with Epilepsy Was Born: Addressing an Unmet Need

 Workshops & Panels That Empower and Educate

-From “Mastering Self Care” to “Reclaiming Control & Autonomy Over Your Life”, our monthly workshops have provided essential knowledge and tools for young adults navigating life with epilepsy.
-Abby’s leadership in program development has been invaluable in ensuring that we continue to offer meaningful, relevant sessions that address the real challenges faced by our community.
+Our monthly workshops cover topics from “Mastering Self-Care” to “Reclaiming Control & Autonomy Over Your Life.”
+They provide essential knowledge and tools for young adults navigating life with epilepsy.
+Abby has played an invaluable role in program development, ensuring we offer relevant sessions that tackle the real challenges our community faces.

-One of our standout initiatives was a Panel we hosted in October, "Epilepsy and Mental Health", featuring health professionals alongside young adults with epilepsy, available on Instagram Live.
-This panel provided critical insights into the intersection of epilepsy and mental well-being, offering both expert perspectives and personal experiences to help our community navigate these challenges.
-Due to the great response we had in person and online, we plan to host more of these in 2025.
+One of our most significant initiatives was a panel in October, "Epilepsy and Mental Health."
+It featured both health professionals and young adults with epilepsy, available on Instagram Live.
+This panel delivered critical insights into the intersection of epilepsy and mental health, providing valuable perspectives to help the community navigate these challenges.
+Due to the overwhelming response, we plan more panels in 2025.

-We also had the opportunity to present to Neurologists at the California Neurology Society Conference in Santa Barbara.
-It was a great opportunity to share the patient perspective with a room full of neurologists.
-We will be returning again this year at their conference in Sacramento.
+Additionally, we presented to neurologists at the California Neurology Society Conference in Santa Barbara.
+This event allowed us to share the patient perspective with a room full of neurologists.
+We will participate again at their conference this year in Sacramento.

 Milestone Events: Walk 4 Epilepsy & Tee Off for Epilepsy

-Bringing people together in person has been another highlight of our journey.
-In partnership with the Northern California Epilepsy Foundation, our https://www.youngadultswithepilepsy.org/walk4epilepsy was an incredible success, with over 200 attendees coming together to raise awareness and support for young adults with epilepsy.
-The energy, enthusiasm, and community spirit at the walk were truly inspiring!
+Bringing people together in person has been a highlight of our journey.
+In partnership with the Northern California Epilepsy Foundation, our Walk 4 Epilepsy was a tremendous success.
+Over 200 attendees came together to raise awareness and support for young adults with epilepsy.
+The energy, enthusiasm, and community spirit at the walk were inspiring.

-We also launched our Tee Off for Epilepsy golf tournament, a fantastic event that not only raised critical funds but also brought together supporters, advocates, and young adults in a fun and engaging way.
-These events have been powerful reminders that we are stronger together, and they have helped us expand our reach and mission in ways we never imagined.
+We also launched our Tee Off for Epilepsy golf tournament.
+This event not only raised critical funds but also brought together supporters, advocates, and young adults in a fun and engaging setting.
+These events are powerful reminders that we are stronger together.
+They have expanded our reach and mission in ways we never dreamed possible.

 Carpe Seizen: A Podcast BY Young Adults FOR Young Adults

-Our podcast, Carpe Seizen, has become a platform for powerful storytelling and is now ranked in the top 20% of podcasts on Spotify.
-We’ve had the honor of featuring incredible guests—athletes, advocates, and young adults living with epilepsy—who have shared their journeys, insights, and triumphs.
-Jordan’s dedication, along with Chelsea's production expertise, has been essential in making this project a success, ensuring that our community has access to authentic conversations that inspire and inform.
+Our podcast, Carpe Seizen, has emerged as a platform for powerful storytelling.
+It is now ranked in the top 20% of podcasts on Spotify.
+We’ve featured incredible guests—athletes, advocates, and young adults living with epilepsy—who share their journeys and insights.
+Jordan’s commitment, paired with Chelsea's production expertise, has been key to our success, ensuring authentic conversations that inspire and inform our community.

 A Small but Mighty Team & Global Reach

-As we enter our third year, we remain committed to expanding our reach, strengthening our programs, and continuing to advocate for young adults living with epilepsy.
-We have big goals, and with the support of our community, we know we can achieve them.
+As we enter our third year, we remain committed to expanding our reach and strengthening our programs.
+We will continue advocating for young adults living with epilepsy.
+We have big goals, and with our community's support, we know we can accomplish them.

-To everyone who has been part of this journey—our young adults, families, donors, volunteers, and supporters—thank you for believing in our mission.
-YAWE exists because of you, and together, we are creating a future where young adults with epilepsy are seen, heard, and supported.
+To everyone part of this journey—our young adults, families, donors, volunteers, and supporters—thank you for believing in our mission.
+YAWE exists because of you, and together, we are creating a future where young adults with epilepsy feel seen, heard, and supported.

 Here’s to another year of growth, impact, and community!